nkurien/FYP-MLEvaluator/diary/FYP_Diary.md

 I want this interface to show more metrics from the datasets the models have been trained on, for further performance analysis.

 ## 19th March
+The last couple of days have been very productive with the UI implementation, with various functionalities having been added and working together.

+ Since the last entry, I've managed to implement multiple threads working asynchronously during the tuning process.
+The preprocessing and tuning functionalities are working with their corresponding buttons.
+I've reached a point where my application now displays the grid search of the models during hyperparameter tuning.

+There are still issues here and there with exception handling of data types and the progress bar doesn't work consistently.
+I've managed to implement the backend for the metrics calculations - I now need to add this to the UI.

+## 21st March
+My supervisor meeting is today!
+I'll be working on displaying my metrics onto the interface before then and clearing up the issues made in the previous diary entry.
+I'll synchronise the tuning functionality with the progress bar and the abort button.
+I also need to find the overall accuracy from my k-folds cross validation scores and append that to the metrics.
+I hope to demo my app to my supervisor and take any necessary feedback with me such that I can adapt as needed.

+## 22nd March
+My supervisor meeting went relatively well, and my supervisor had no qualms overall over the functionality and depth of my app.
+Rather, he emphasised the importance of my report and how it must effectively back up and demonstrate every aspect of the application.
+I've lots of work to do on the report.
+The way that results are shown seem fine, but he reminded me to make a user manual to explain the interface to him, as this was not trivial to him.

+This is the only meeting I failed to record but we did manage to talk about the report a little more and he reminded me to implement a suitable professional issues section as well.

+## 24th March
+Assessing what's left to implement, I very much want to add the ability for the user to change parameters in both the evaluation and tuning process.
+It shouldn't be too complicated for the former.

+I'd very much like a logo for my project while it runs, rather than the blank white page I see on MacOS.
+My little sister has offered to help with this, as a design student herself, and is making mockups for the app now.

+I'll be spending the next week or two, focusing more on the report than the implementation.
+Other modules require a lot of my attention right now so I expect a break in commits until a lot of this has been completed.
+My priority is shifting towards updating the interim report with new material and current progress.

+My code for the UI implementation is a mess and needs refactoring.
+I think I can not only refactor this but implement a design pattern called MVC.
+This pattern seems to fit perfectly with my application, but it would involve making some new modules to stow away the thread classes away from the UI elements.
+I'd probably have to change the way that some of the UI app works to keep ui.py only focused on UI elements.
+I generally need to tidy much in my repo.

+Finally, I need to make decisions about which datasets to use in my findings and results.
+I'll try to select datasets that reflect a representative interpretation of the models' performance.

+## 4th April

+I've been very bogged down by other projects and assignments but I've kept a focus on writing my report and wrapping up the app alongside.
+I've been giving some though of how to handle the app's distribution.
+I've considered building an .exe file but I'm having serious issues with running it in a stable way, with path issues.
+I'm having worse issues with making it work on Windows.
+I've also considered using PyPi and allowing the user to install it with "pip install".
+And finally, I suppose it's not a terrible backup plan just to let the user run the source code, but I'd rather not resort to this.

+The logo is ready!
+And I hope to use this in accordance with the apps as they are distributed.

+I hope to refactor the repository very soon and add missing research materials before submission.

+## 11th April
+It's been a hectic day!
+It's the end of the road.
+I may add one more diary entry after submission for the sake of my own personal reflection.
+All in all, just trying to make sure I submit a stable finished product in time.

+I've learned a tremendous amount from this project.
+Perhaps the most important lesson has been - simply just deliver.
+Don't worry about breaking anything, just experiment and see what sticks.

+I do hope this will be the first of many future machine learning projects for myself personally, and I can imagine continuing to work on this on beyond submission.